August 5, 2020

 Step 2: Data Transformation – Getting the Data in the Form you Need

 Once you have the data you need to archive and/or migrate, it is important to convert the data into a form that makes sense for your archive use cases and/or to fit your new system.
 One of the biggest decisions is whether to create a static image of each record; or to archive as discrete data so that there is flexibility to present it as needed down the road.
 Doing both is often the prudent way to go.
-The complete fixed image offers compliance as it cannot be altered; having the archive in discrete data form means custom reports based on the data can be run at a later date.
+The complete fixed image offers compliance as it cannot be altered; while having the archive in discrete data form means custom reports based on the data can be run if needed.

 Step 3: Data Access and Storage – Determining Where to Store Data